-Earlier studies have revealed that activation of melatonin receptors in pituitary cells leads to inhibition of cAMP production (Vanecek and Vollrath, 1989).
-MDL, a broad AC inhibitor, also down regulates cAMP production in pituitary cells (Gonzalez-Iglesias et al., 2006).
+Earlier studies have revealed that activation of melatonin receptors in pituitary cells leads to inhibition of cAMP production (Vanecek and Vollrath 1989).
+MDL, a broad adenylyl cyclase inhibitor, also down-regulates cAMP production in pituitary cells (Gonzalez-Iglesias et al. 2006).
 However, the role of cAMP in GnRH-induced gonadotropin secretion has not been clarified.
-Here we show that in neonatal gonadotrophs, the GnRH-I and GnRH-II-stimulated secretion of hormones is sensitive to both receptor- and non-receptor-mediated inhibition of AC.
-In part, the inhibitory action of melatonin and MDL could be related to the control of voltage-dependent Ca channels and calcium entry, which is important for agonist-induced calcium signaling (Zemkova and Vanecek, 2000).
-This in turn affects gonadotropin secretion, as demonstrated earlier (Stojilkovic and Catt, 1995).
-However, melatonin was ineffective in blocking high agonist-induced calcium signals, indicating that it also inhibits secretion independently of the status of calcium signaling.
-This is consistent with findings in other secretory anterior pituitary cells showing effects of cAMP, presumably through protein kinase A, on exocytosis of dense core vesicles (Zorec et al., 1991).
+Here we show that in neonatal gonadotrophs, the GnRH-I and GnRH-II-stimulated secretion of hormones is sensitive to both receptor- and non-receptor-mediated inhibition of adenylyl cyclase.
+The inhibitory action of melatonin and

+MDL could be partially related to the control of voltagedependent Ca2+ channels and calcium entry, which is agonist-induced calcium signaling important for (Zemková and Vaněček 2000).
+This in turn affects gonadotropin secretion as demonstrated earlier (Stojilkovic and Catt 1995).
+However, melatonin was ineffective in blocking calcium signals stimulated with high doses of GnRH-I (Zemkova and Vanecek 2001) or GnRH-II (here, data not shown), indicating that it also inhibits secretion by calcium-independent mechanism.
+This is consistent with findings in other secretory anterior pituitary cells showing effects of cAMP, presumably through protein kinase A, on exocytosis of dense core vesicles (Zorec et al. 1991).